 Unfortunately the shade doesn’t last long, and the track soon leaves the forest as it descends around the base of Mount Majestic before reaching a very solid bridge at the base of a side-canyon.

-The track then starts to climb, as it passes the base of Cathedral Mountain (bottom left) and traverses a rocky outcrop.
+The West Rim Trail then starts to climb, as it passes the base of Cathedral Mountain (bottom left) and traverses a rocky outcrop.
 This section of track is quite undulating and hot in the midday sun.

-I’m relieved to see Scout Lookout below, as the track descends down the steep ridge, with Angels Landing rising high above it.
+I’m relieved to see Scout Lookout below, as the West Rim Trail descends down the steep ridge, with Angels Landing rising high above it.

 There’s impressive views for the last half a mile, down to the base of Angels Landing.